First Saturday Tours

 Thought-provoking, chuckle-inducing, and all around good fun, the First Saturday Tours are completely free to the general public every first Saturday of the month at 2 p.m.
 No reservation is needed, but groups of 10 or more are asked to call in advance.

-For centuries, artists have been most fascinated with the world around them; the earliest art usually depicted animals, while perhaps the most often painted, by both professionals and amateurs, is the flora and fauna of the natural world.
+From prehistoric times onwards, artists have been fascinated with the world around them.
+The earliest art usually depicted animals and it is still flora and fauna of the natural world that is most often painted today by professional and amateur alike.